 Fellows have 12-18 months for scholarly activities that may include clinical and translational research, the leadership of a quality improvement or patient safety initiative, and/or the development of a novel educational curriculum.
-There are multiple opportunities to work with several successful faculty researchers not only in the Pulmonology section but also in Allergy/Immunology, Infectious Disease, Critical Care sections, among others.
+There are multiple opportunities to work with several successful faculty researchers not only in the Pulmonology section but also in Allergy/Immunology, Infectious Disease and Critical Care sections, among others.

-A Scholarship Oversight Committee (SOC) is established for each fellow to provide additional guidance towards the successful completion of each project, with the expectation that each project effort will result in manuscript(s) for presentation at national meetings and submission to an academic journal.
+A Scholarship Oversight Committee (SOC) is established for each fellow to provide additional guidance towards the successful completion of each project, with the expectation that each project effort will result in a manuscript(s) for presentation at national meetings and submission to an academic journal.